diegotorres50/koombea-contacts-importer/README.md

 - **PHP Credit Cards**: A PHP package to perform operations on debit and credit cards like format, validate brand, number and Luhn algorithm.
 It validates popular brands like Visa, Mastercard, American Express, etc.

     This package is based on the braintree/credit-card-type javascript package.
 All the card types configuration have been extracted from it.

     You may find further information in here: https://github.com/jlorente/php-credit-cards

 - **Laravel Excel**: 🚀 Laravel Excel is intended at being Laravel-flavoured PhpSpreadsheet: a simple, but elegant wrapper around PhpSpreadsheet with the goal of simplifying exports and imports.

-🔥 PhpSpreadsheet (opens new window)is a library written in pure PHP and providing a set of classes that allow you to read from and to write to different spreadsheet file formats, like Excel and LibreOffice Calc.
+    🔥 **PhpSpreadsheet** is a library written in pure PHP and providing a set of classes that allow you to read from and to write to different spreadsheet file formats, like Excel and LibreOffice Calc.

     You may find further information in here: https://laravel-excel.com/

 ---